Burning Urine: Symptoms, Causes and Treatment

 Urinary burning can accompany symptoms related to other body systems, including:

-Severe signs that may indicate a life-threatening condition:
+What are the Severe symptoms that may indicate a life-threatening condition?

 When to see a doctor?